digital-work-lab/open-source-project/docs/syllabus.md

 Our process is designed to ensure that all group members contribute fairly.
 Typically, a single grade is given to the entire group.
 However, if any issues arise, it is essential to raise any concerns early.
-We reserve the right to adjust the grading policy as needed, including assigning different grades within the group and awarding a bonus to those who make exceptional contributions.
+We reserve the right to assign different grades within the group and give extra points to those who make exceptional contributions.

 **Process: Open-Source Practices**